pcolmant/repanier/README.md

         DJANGO_SETTINGS_EMAIL_HOST_PASSWORD=email_host_password
         DJANGO_SETTINGS_EMAIL_HOST_USER=email_host_user
         [ALLOWED_HOSTS]
-        1:ptidej.repanier.be
+        1:example.com
     ```
-    A common mistake here is to use a non valid `ptidej.repanier.be` DNS name on a production environnement, i.e. without DJANGO_SETTINGS_DEBUG=True
+    A common mistake here is to use a non valid `example.com` DNS name on a production environnement, i.e. without DJANGO_SETTINGS_DEBUG=True
+    If you are on a local PC/MAC/.. do not forget to add
+    example.com  127.0.0.1
+    to your "hosts" file.
+    On Windows, it's usually : C:\WINDOWS\system32\drivers\etc\hosts
+    Always on windows, remember to open a shell as an Administrator to edit C:\WINDOWS\system32\drivers\etc\hosts with notepad
 6. Clear the cache to avoid access rights conflicts
     ```commandline
     sudo rm -rf /var/tmp/django-cache/*